 The 741 is the one everyone thinks of when looking for a general-purpose amplifier, however, if you rely too much on the same chip and seller, they will sometimes artificially hike up their prices.
 You can make your budget stretch further if you look for cheaper equivalents.

 Almost all the modern 8-pin operational amplifiers take their architecture from the earlier 741 chip.
 Many manufacturers have made minor changes to the original design, however for the most part they are pinout equivalents, and the same formula for gain calculation applies.

 If you were using an op amp for simple educational experiments to calculate the gain, or perhaps for simple basic op amp circuits, then many cheaper equivalents would perform just as effectively, and save you money.
 I have compiled a list of my favourite chips that are readily available and affordable.

 The LM741 is a classic op amp chip and as you can see, it has a very simple and standard layout that is identical to all the chips mentioned on this page.
-This is a general-purpose amplifier utilising bi-polar transistor technology.
+This is a general-purpose amplifier utilising bipolar junction transistor technology.

 These come in two flavours, the 741 and 741 A can operate on split voltage rails of +22 V and -22 V, whilst the LM741C requires +18 V and -18 V.